Trusted by 19,000+ Clinicians

 Explore Our AirFlow Mattress

-NHS UK & NICE Standards:
+NHS UK & NICE Standards

-National Institute for Health and Care Excellence (NICE) provides national health and social care guidance and advice for the whole of the UK.
+The National Institute for Health and Care Excellence (NICE) provides national health and social care guidance and advice for the whole of the UK.
 When it comes to the NHS, NICE work to:

 • Independently assess the value of new/existing treatments and interventions